Jovan Dučić: Biography

-Dučić's openly expressed Serbian patriotism caused difficulties with the authorities – at that time Bosnia and Herzegovina was de facto incorporated into the Austro-Hungarian Empire – and he moved abroad to pursue higher studies, mostly in Geneva and Paris.
-He was awarded a law degree by the University of Geneva and, following his return from abroad, entered Serbian diplomatic service in 1907.
+After leaving Bijeljina, he lived and worked as a teacher in Žitomislići and Mostar.
+In Mostar, he co-founded, with writer Svetozar Ćorović and poet Aleksa Šantić, a literary magazine Zora (Dawn).
+He considered Mostar a confined city in which it was not possible to make sufficient progress, which is why he went abroad to pursue his studies.
+He was awarded a law degree by the University of Geneva.

+Following his return from abroad, entered Serbian diplomatic service in 1907.
+He had a distinguished diplomatic career in this capacity, serving in Istanbul, Sofia, Rome, Athens, Cairo, Madrid and Lisbon.
 Although he had previously expressed opposition to the idea of creating a Yugoslavia, he became the new country's first ambassador to Romania (in 1937).
-He had a distinguished diplomatic career in this capacity, serving in Istanbul, Sofia, Rome, Athens, Cairo, Madrid and Lisbon.
+In Bucharest, he became an honorary member of the Society of Romanian Writers, and several of his books were published in Romanian.
 Dučić spoke several foreign languages and wrote travelogues based on some of his diplomatic posts which were published in his work Cities and Chimeras, such as his time in Egypt where he served as the Kingdom of Serbs, Croats and Slovenes's first chargé d'affaires in that country.

+For several decades, Dučić studied the life and work of the high-ranking Russian diplomat of Serb origin, count Sava Vladislavich.
+He perceived him as his double from the past.

+He wrote prose as well: several essays and studies about writers, Blago cara Radovana (Tsar Radovan's treasure) and poetry letters from Switzerland, Greece, Spain and other countries.
+Dučić made a significant contribution to the development of the Serbian essay and contemplative prose, relying primarily on the French tradition.